pjaepole/web-sprint-challenge-javascript-fundamentals/README.md

-windowbinding-when 'this' does not have any context to it, it will look up to window(global). implicit binding-when function is invoked it look to the left of the dot (.) explicit binding-we tell the code, context of 'this' by using .call .apply .bind new binding-when we make new object out of constructor function using new keyword, 'this' refers to new object that is created
+windowbinding-when 'this' does not have any context to it, it will look up to window(global). implicit binding-when function is invoked it look to the left of the dot (.) explicit binding-we tell the code, context of 'this' by using .call .apply .bind new binding-when we make new object out of constructor function using new keyword, 'this' refers to new object that is created.
-5. Why do we need super() in an extended class? to inherit the prototype from parent class
+5. Why do we need super() in an extended class? to inherit the prototype from parent class.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions